-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law, divorce, and military divorce.
-We represent clients, including veterans, in Sacramento, California and in Northern California with services they need and deserve when addressing divorce, and specifically military divorce.
+The Law Offices of Edward Misleh, APC is a law firm that practices family law, divorce, and military divorce.
+We represent clients, including veterans, in Northern California with services they need and deserve when addressing divorce, and specifically military divorce.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 Military Divorce Issues

 Military divorce issues that arise during the parties’ divorce proceeding include, dividing military pensions, thrift savings plans, survivor benefits, base privileges, and TRICARE .

 A military divorce, is defined as a divorce where one of the parties (the “service member”) is active duty military, reserve or guard, or retired military.
 This is not a “legal” term that is recognized within the context of the law, but a lay term used to describe a divorce where one of the parties is a service member (regardless of the member’s status).

 The process for obtaining a military divorce in California may take longer if the service member is on active duty, in a remote area, or has a permanent station overseas.
 You should also be that, under federal law, the Uniformed Services Former Spouses’ Protection Act provides that issues, such as child support, spousal support and military retirement pay/pension are determined by California state law.
 This act gives California the authority to treat military retirement pay and pension plans just like any other marital asset and for the state to classify military retired pay as property, as opposed to income.